 Digital LED strips are usually more complicated to control since you have to provide video content for the LED strips.
 Users often use computer software, Art-Net, live video stream or SD card as a video source.

 On the hardware level, the digital strips receive video information over SPI (Serial Protocol Interface).
 Every single LED of the digital strip uses one chunk of RGB data in SPI data packet.

 Now, pay attention.
 You have a little issue with the digital LED strips SPI communication – there is not only one standard.
 There are many control IC chips and every one of them uses a different kind of SPI signal.
 The most common types are WS2811, WS2812, TM1803, TM1809, SK6812, UCS, APA102 or APA104.
 LED Strip Studio system supports all common types of IC.

 Typically, the SPI controllers receive video information over Ethernet cables from computer software or Art-Net.
 But there are also controllers using SD-card or live video stream (e.g. from HDMI) as a video source.

 A voltage of Digital LED Strips

-Digital LED strips usually work at a 5V voltage, although there are also some 12V or 24V versions (these allow controlling only 3 LED as one pixel).
+Digital LED strips usually works at a 5V voltage, although there are also some 12V or 24V versions (these allow control of only 3 LED diodes as one pixel).
 We often use 42 LEDs/m version, but you can find many kinds of digital LED strips, anyway.